-Organizers of the South Dakota teacher 'dash for cash' are apologizing and paying up
+Organizers of the South Dakota teacher 'Dash for Cash' are apologizing and paying up

 "Although our intent was to provide a positive and fun experience for teachers, we can see how it appears to be degrading and insulting towards the participating teachers and the teaching profession as a whole," organizers said in a statement on Monday.
 "We deeply regret and apologize to all teachers for any embarrassment this may have caused."

-"Together with CU Mortgage Direct we will be providing an additional $500 to those teachers that participated in the event as well as providing $500 to those additional 21 applicants that were not able to participate," it said.
+"Together with CU Mortgage Direct we will be providing an additional $500 to those teachers that participated in the event as well as providing $500 to those additional 21 applicants that were not able to participate," the statement said.

-It also promised to work with the South Dakota Teachers Association on future events that will support teachers and "funding for our next generation."
+The organizers also promised to work with South Dakota's educators organization on future events that will support teachers and "funding for our next generation."

-As Chappell reported, South Dakota ranks toward the bottom of the country for spending on education, both in terms of average teacher salary and the average amount it pays per student.
+As Chappell reported, South Dakota ranks toward the bottom of the U.S. for spending on education, both in terms of average teacher salary and the average amount it pays per student.

 This story originally appeared in the Morning Edition live blog.